AlexMikhalev/metacortex.engineer/content/home/experience.md

     date_start: '2011-11-01'
     date_end: '2014-12-01'
     description: |2-
+        I have been the most senior technology professional in Shopitize my goal was to align business strategy with technology and product development.
 Building large-scale innovative IT infrastructure.
 Supervising Software Architects and developers.

   - title: Research Fellow
     company: Wireless Networks and Communication Group, Defense College of Management and Technology, Cranfield University, UK